Schedule Today:

 If you or your family have lost assets or resources because of a representative's poor conduct, you may be able to pursue a lawsuit against them to recover your losses.
 Seek legal counsel from an experienced probate attorney to understand the options available to protect your assets from mismanagement and regain those you have lost.

-I Don't Think My Family Member Was Mentally Fit To Write Their Will.
+I Do Not Think My Family Member Was Mentally Fit to Write Their Will.
 What Can I Do?

 A will is a legally binding document.
 As with any legal document, all signatories must be of sound mind and fully comprehend what they are signing for the contract to be valid.
 If you believe that your family member or loved one was not of sound mind when they executed the will, you may be able to dispute the will in probate court.
 Seek legal advice from an experienced probate attorney to understand if you have grounds to start litigation.